joaomatossilva/joaomatossilva.github.io/_posts/2015-10-30-managing-a-project-like-the-politicians-manage-portugal.md

 ---

 Today in Portugal, a new government takes place.
 With a party that won the elections, that was merged by two other parties against another major party and two other smaller.
-Those tree together represent more votes than the party that own.
+Those tree together represent more votes than the party that won.

 Let's see how that applies to software development.